 The development of this template was a result of a coordinated effort between UHCL Police, the UHCL Office of Emergency Management/Fire Safety, and the UHCL Environmental, Health, and Safety Department.
 This template is for use by UHCL departments to develop an Emergency Response Plan for their buildings.
 Please note that if your building houses multiple departments, representatives from each department should be included in the development of your Building Emergency Response Plan.
 If you are not a Building Coordinator, please be sure to include them in this process.
 More information on Building Coordinators can be found here: https://UH.edu/facilities-services/programs/bldg-coordinator/bldg-coords/

 Once the Emergency Response Plan has been drafted using this template, it should be submitted for review by the aforementioned entities.
-If you need any assistance or are ready for your plan to be reviewed, please contact Albert Black, Director of Emergency Management,blacka@uhcl.edu, at blacka@uhcl.edu.
+If you need any assistance or are ready for your plan to be reviewed, please contact Albert Black, Director of Emergency Management, at blacka@uhcl.edu, at blacka@uhcl.edu.

 RECORD OF CHANGES